NZ Car Auctions, Part 3: Predicting Prices With XGBoost

 Step 2: logging everything (CSV over time)

 A few months after the crawler went online, the missing piece became obvious: if listings and outcomes are logged over time, the result is a usable dataset.
 The scraped data started getting saved as a growing CSV.
+The full pipeline (GitHub Actions, cleaning, the gotchas) is Part 1 of this series, and the dataset itself is open on GitHub.

 Once there’s a history of: